-It also helps if these come with deep pouches that have zippers so they can carry small fasteners like nails, nuts and bolts, screws, and the like.
-In addition, a good roofer’s tool belt comes with straps designed to secure the tools.
+It also helps if these come with deep pockets and pouches that have zippers so they can carry small fasteners like nail sets, nuts and bolts, screws, and the like.
+In addition, a good roofer’s tool belt comes with shoulder straps designed to secure the tools as well to distribute weight and reduce stress points.
 This will prevent them from accidentally falling out and hitting someone in the head.

-In addition, the tool belt should be made of synthetic material so that it will not have any adverse reactions from the chemicals contained in the glass cleaners.
+In addition, the tool belts should be made of synthetic material so that it will not have any adverse reactions from the chemicals contained in the glass cleaners.

-Contractor’s tool belt – Contractors need a tool belt with lots of compartments because they need to carry several tools.
+Contractor’s tool belt – Contractors need tool belts come with lots of compartments because they need to carry several tools.
 In addition, since construction sites are always full of dust and debris, the belt should be made of a material that is easy to clean.
-In this case, a waterproof leather tool belt is a wise choice.
+In this case, a waterproof belt is a wise choice.

 Why Do You Need to Wear Tool Belts